Optimizing Variational Representations of Divergences and Accelerating their Statistical Estimation: -Divergence Estimator Bias and Variance

 The two terms are independent, therefore

 In particular, for $\alpha$ divergences \eqref{eq:LT_variance} reduces to

 where for $\alpha\in(0,1)$ we made a change of variables $\phi\to-\phi$.

 To compute the asymptotic variance of an optimized objective functional, we rely on the delta method.
 This method can be applied to any objective functional that can be expressed as a function of expectations.
 We provide the details in the case of scaling-optimized $\alpha$-divergences \req{eq:alpha_div_eta_opt}. \begin{theorem} Let $\alpha>0$, $\alpha\neq 1$ and suppose $\phi\in\Phi$ satisfies $0<c\leq\phi\leq d$ for some $c,d\in\mathbb{R}$.
-Then we have: (a) the scaling-optimized $\alpha$-divergence objective functional \eqref{eq:alpha_div_eta_opt},
+Then we have: